LiamJCates/Programming-Notes/C/GettingStarted.md

 compilation will proceed silently, and make an executable file called a.out

+for the cc compiler, files ending in .c are c source code

+for the cc compiler, files ending in .o are object code of compiled files

 In Linux, UNIX and related operating systems
 "." denotes the current directory
 ".." denotes the parent directory